roadtocode4u/spaceship/docs/icp/90-html/90-html.md

   <summary>2.
 What are tags in HTML?</summary>
   <p>

- HTML tags are used to provide meaning or effect to content.
-And also it provides special information about the content.
-It has opening and closing.
+HTML tags are used to define and structure the content of a web page.
+They provide meaning and formatting to the text or elements within the tags.
+Tags have opening and closing parts.

   </p>